dazuma/toys/toys/docs/guide.md

 Toys was designed to organize scripts that may be "scoped" to a project or directory.
 Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
 In many cases, Toys can be used as a replacement for Rake.
-Indeed, the Toys repository itself does not include a Rakefile for running tests, builds, and so forth, but instead contains a `.toys.rb` file for that purpose.
+Indeed, the Toys repository itself contains a `.toys.rb` file instead of a Rakefile, for running tests, builds, and so forth.

 This section will explore the differences between Toys and Rake, and describe how to use Toys for some of the things traditionally done with Rake.